liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 If any changes applied through the Ext plugin affect the deployment process itself, you must redeploy all other plugins.
-Even if the Ext plugin doesn't affect the deploym,ent process, it's a best practice to redeploy all your other plugins following initial deployment of the Ext plugin.
+Even if the Ext plugin doesn't affect the deployment process, it's a best practice to redeploy all your other plugins following initial deployment of the Ext plugin.

 The `ant deploy` target builds a `.war` file with your changes and copies them